tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 ![K-fold Cross-validation](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/K-fold%20Cross-validation.png)

+### LASSO REGRESSION (L1 REGULARIZATION)

-- Regularization techniques, such as ridge (L2) and lasso (L1) regression, help prevent overfitting by adding penalty terms to linear regression models.
+- Regularization techniques, such as Lasso (L1) and Ridge (L2) regression , help prevent overfitting by adding penalty terms to linear regression models.
 ![Ridge and Lasso Regression](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Ridge%20and%20Lasso%20Regression.png)

-   -Ridge regression, also called L2 regularization, is a linear regression technique designed to handle multicollinearity and overfitting by adding a penalty term to the Ordinary Least Squares (OLS) loss function.
    -Lasso (Least Absolute Shrinkage and Selection Operator; or L1 regularization) is a regression analysis method that performs both variable selection and regularization in order to enhance the prediction accuracy and interpretability of the resulting statistical model.
 The lasso method assumes that the coefficients of the linear model are sparse, meaning that few of them are non-zero.

+### RIDGE REGRESSION (L2 REGULARIZATION)
+   -Ridge regression, also called L2 regularization, is a linear regression technique designed to handle multicollinearity and overfitting by adding a penalty term to the Ordinary Least Squares (OLS) loss function.

 -In which scenario is Lasso regression most beneficial?
 When the data is sparse and has many irrelevant features

 -In the context of regularization, what does the lambda parameter control?
 The penalty term's influence on the cost function

 ![Model Comparision 1](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Model%20Comparision%201.png)